The Ultimate Packing guide for Portugal

 Cosmetics and Lotions

-Packing certain cosmetics and lotions are personal choices.
-Since we only bring a carryon, I usually end up with hair gel and contact solution.
-Many hotels and Air B&B’s have shampoo and body wash but if they don’t, you can get them fairly cheaply here.
-The one thing that is really expensive is sunscreen, and in the summer months, you need it!
-Depending on how long you are staying, I would bring a small tube (or several) with you especially if you burn easily.
+Packing certain cosmetics and lotions is a personal choice.
+Since we only bring a carry-on, I usually end up with hair gel and contact solution.
+Many hotels and Airbnbs have shampoo and body wash, but if they don’t, you can get them fairly cheaply here.

 Bags and Backpacks

-Portugal is one of the safest countries in the world but there is still pickpocketing and petty theft, especially in tourist areas.
+Portugal is one of the safest countries in the world, but there is still pickpocketing and petty theft, especially in tourist areas.
 In most of the countryside, we see people leave their purses and phones on tables and go inside to use the bathroom or pay for food.
 DON’T DO THAT IN BIG TOURIST AREAS.

-Packing Other Really Important Travel Essentials
+Packing Other Important Travel Essentials

-There are a few other essentials to mention as you are getting reading for the best trip ever.
-One, make sure you have a travel-friendly bank card.
-This will help with all purchases and will also help with exchange rates on ATMS.
-ALWAYS use a Multibanco ATM and not a Euronet.
-Reject the conversion rate twice so that your bank gives you the exchange rate and not Euronet.
-Credit Cards are used a great deal in bigger cities but in small villages and stores, make sure you have some cash.
+ALWAYS use a Multibanco ATM and not an Euronet.
+Reject the conversion rate twice so that your bank gives you the exchange rate.
+Credit Cards are used a great deal in bigger cities, but in small villages and stores, make sure you have some cash.

 Water bottles are also something many people want to bring along.
-Personally, my bag doesn’t handle a large water bottle so I always buy a small one and refill it with tap water or water from the meal.
+Personally, my bag doesn’t handle a large water bottle, so I always buy a small one and refill it with tap water or water from the meal.
 You usually don’t see many people walking around with big water bottles, but know that you usually have to pay for water with your meals.

 So what should I pack?

-+ posts
+Writer at | + posts

 3 Comments